 Many bloggers have written about choosing the best airport for your trip — start here.

-Boarding.
-Most airlines board by zone, group, or row-number — but regardless of their method, they always first board those who are disabled or otherwise need extra time, those who are active military, and then first class passengers and the uber-flyers who fly so frequently that they get special privileges.
+Most airlines board by zone, group, or row-number — but regardless of their method, they always first board those who are disabled or otherwise need extra time, those who are active military, and then first class passengers and the hero-flyers who fly so frequently that they get special privileges.
 If your boarding pass says you are in group #3, don’t get too excited: that’s really more like group #7.

 Want more detail about boarding groups?
 Start here.